 Unlike choosing MacOS, Windows, or Chrome OS, where choices are mutually exclusive, switching between web browsers isn’t quite so jarring.
 You can download any one of the current major browsers in the same amount of time used to read this paragraph.
 But which is best?
 Which is the safest and most private?

-To help you decide, we grabbed the latest browsers on the planet and boiled them down to their bare bones.
+To help you decide, we grabbed the latest browsers and boiled them down.
 Even if some of them could use a complete overhaul, these options are your best chance for a great online experience.

 The best web browsers at a glance